OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 ![8_installation.png](8_installation.png) ![9_installation.png](9_installation.png)

 Before you can use mamba, **you need to restart your terminal!**.
-After the restart you can type `mamba info` quickly check your installation.
+After the restart you can type `mamba info` to quickly check your installation.
 If it worked, you will see the mamba logo.

 ![10_mambainfo.png](10_mambainfo.png)